'CLASS OF 85'

 Paulites of Belgaum Worldwide launched a monthly food grain support to a late Master's family....which PBW commits to support for a minimum of one year,

-This is funded by ‘Teachers Benevolent Fund’, initiated by the PBW, last September.
+funded by ‘Teachers Benevolent Fund’, initiated by the PBW, last September.

 ~